International selling: How to get started in 2020

 This probably sounds confusing, so here's an example on how VAT works:

-You'll have to pay customs when you ship into and out of most countries.
-Rather than paying them each time you ship something, you'll need to pre-pay them to avoid things being sent back to the sender.
+You might also have to start pre-paying customs when you ship into and out of most countries.
+Rather than paying them each time you ship something, you'll need to pre-pay them to avoid things being returned to the sender.

 Again — not a huge deal, but something to think about before you dive into international waters.